seydaoksuzoglu/Car-Damage-Detection-App/README.md

 ## 🛠️ Tech Stack & Pipeline
 This project follows a complete MLOps pipeline from data collection to deployment:

-1.**Data Curation**: Images were collected and labeled using Roboflow.
+1. **Data Curation**: Images were collected and labeled using Roboflow.

 2. **Model Training**: Fine-tuned YOLOv8 (You Only Look Once) model for object detection.